-If you’re planning a trip to Croatia, you’ve made a very wise decision.
+If you’re considering planning a trip to Croatia, you’ve made a very wise decision.
 This gorgeous, safe, friendly country is a must-visit!
-And it’s close to my heart, as I’ve lived here for more than 1.5 years.
+And it’s close to my heart, as I lived here for nearly two years.
 Here’s everything you need to know to make your Croatia travel terrific!

 This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.